falkr/tbl/pages/index.md

-Goals: The learning goals specific for this week are the following:
+Goals: After going through this seminar, you will be able to:

 - Recite the phases of a TBL unit.
+- Understand the main principles of TBL and explain them to others.
-- Evaluate the use of TBL for own teaching.
+- Evaluate the use of TBL for your own teaching.
+- Link the TBL mechanics to other pedagogical principles, like constructive alignment, aktive learning and flipped classroom.

 ## Preparation